dmaclay/python-smpp/README.md

 Python SMPP
 ===========

-An SMPP version 3.4 library written in Python, suitable for using in [Twisted][twisted]
+An SMPP version 3.4 library written in Python, suitable for use in [Twisted][twisted]

 To get started with development: